 - Museum of Natural Science

 - Náprstek Museum of Asian, African, American Cultures

 A sixth unit, the Museum of Czech Music, was established in 1976.

 During World War II bombs damaged the National Museum.
-Moved to an off-site storage location for protection, the collections were not harmed.
+Moved to an off-site storage location for protection, the collections were unharmed.
 After intensive repairs the museum reopened in 1947.

 Construction of the Prague Metro in 1970s damaged the main building.
-The opening of the North-South Highway in 1978 cut the museum off from city infrastructure.
-This caused higher noise levels, dust, and vibrations from traffic.
+The opening of the North-South Highway in 1978 cut the museum off from city infrastructure and caused higher noise levels, dust, and vibrations from traffic.